s9y/s9y.github.io/docs/users/getting-started/fresh-installation.md

 After you have uploaded the files to your web space, you need to "open" the Serendipity application.
 You do that by opening an URL like `http://example.com/serendipity/index.php`.

-*SECURITY RECOMMENDATION*: When you upload the Serendipity files to your webspace, this means temporarily everyone who knows the URL to your blog would be able to use the Serendipity installer.
+**SECURITY RECOMMENDATION:** When you upload the Serendipity files to your webspace, this means temporarily everyone who knows the URL to your blog would be able to use the Serendipity installer.
 To prevent unauthorized access, you should immediately secure your installation during this process.
 The best way to do this is by securing the blog with a password by using a .htaccess file that you upload first, as outlined in the section [Locking the Blog](/docs/users/getting-started/upgrading.html#docs-locking-the-blog-during-the-upgrade).

 #### Requirements